open5gs/open5gs/docs/_docs/platform/02-centos.md

 ### Log into the newly created CentOS VM
 ---

-Use SSH to log into the CentOS 8 VM:
+Use SSH to log into the CentOS Stream 8 VM:

 ```bash
 vagrant ssh